 Will we one day image oceans on another Earth?
 Will we ever see the signatures of the first black holes, or map out the nearly invisible cosmic web?
 Will we detect the origins of planets and life itself?
 These are among the most pressing questions in astronomy today — and the answers lie within our reach.

-Early next year, a high-powered group of astronomers spanning a range of disciplines will set the priorities for the next decade of astronomy.
-Selected by the National Academy of Sciences, this group will consider four flagship space telescope missions — any one of which could change the face of astronomy — as well as 10 smaller probe missions.
-The astronomers will then set down a vision of the future in a report called the decadal survey.
+In the next few weeks, a high-powered group of astronomers spanning a range of disciplines will publish guidelines that will set the priorities for the next decade of astronomy.
+Selected by the National Academy of Sciences, this group is considering four flagship space telescope missions — any one of which could change the face of astronomy — as well as 10 smaller probe missions.
+The astronomers will set down a vision of the future in a report called the decadal survey.

 Decadal surveys have been setting the tone for space-based astronomy for the past 50 years.
 So far at least, any space mission that received highest priority in a given decadal eventually made it to the launch pad.
 That list includes the Hubble Space Telescope, which received priority in the 1972 report and launched in 1990; the Chandra X-ray Observatory, which received priority in 1982 and launched in 1999; and the Spitzer Space Telescope, which received priority in 1991 and launched in 2003.

-The James Webb Space Telescope (JWST) is up next, having been prioritized in 2000, then the Wide Field Infrared Survey Telescope (WFIRST), which received first place in the 2010 survey.
+The James Webb Space Telescope (JWST) is up next, having been prioritized in 2000, then the Nancy Grace Roman Telescope (formerly known as Wide Field Infrared Survey Telescope, or WFIRST), which received first place in the 2010 survey.
 Neither mission has launched yet.
 While they will likely still make it to space, James Webb in particular has extracted a political cost with numerous delays and budget overruns.
 That’s why in 2016 NASA started funding detailed studies — including everything from costing models to work breakdown structures — for four “large mission” concepts: HabEx, LUVOIR, Lynx, and the Origins Space Telescope (listed in alphabetical order).

 With these studies, NASA hopes to stave off another JWST-like situation.
 “Each of these four studies at this point in time has done so much more than any large mission concept prior to a decadal survey in history,” says LUVOIR team member John O’Meara (W. M. Keck Observatory).